pyspark-ai/text-to-plot/README.md

 ## Overview

 The **Text-to-Plot** benchmark encompasses datasets from diverse categories such as retail, aviation, agriculture, public safety, maritime, viticulture, and urban demographics.
-The benchmark consists of **213** test cases, split between **154** training cases and **59** testing cases.
-The test cases are further categorized into easy and hard levels, with the testing dataset having a higher percentage of hard cases (~42%) compared to the training dataset (~22%) .
+The benchmark consists of **232** test cases, split between **149** training cases and **83** testing cases.
+The test cases are further categorized into easy and hard levels, with the hard cases constituting 25% of the total.

 ## Datasets